cy-rae/dhbw-tube/README.md

 It is considered best practice not to store Secrets YAML files in a repository to ensure security.
 Instead, these files should be stored and managed locally or in a secure secret management system such as HashiCorp Vault, AWS Secrets Manager, or Azure Key Vault.
 However, since this is a sample application for an academic project and not a production system, this approach has been bypassed, and the Kubernetes Secret files are included in the repository.

+The following Secrets are used in the DHBW-Tube application:
 - Postgres
 - MinIO
 - Grafana